 Staying Hands-Free While Carrying All That Stuff

 It's not all about turning a public place into a fitting room.
-You also need a functional way to carry your treasure hunting tool kit, which includes your measuring tape, wish list, flash light, etc.
+You also need a practical way to carry your treasure hunting toolkit, which includes your measuring tape, wish list, flashlight, etc.

-If you carry quite a bit in your kit, consider some sort of bag that lets you keep your hands free to shop.
+If you carry quite a bit in your kit, consider some bag that lets you keep your hands free to shop.